-If Ayisha Malik constructs Sofia Khan Is Not Obliged as a counter-narrative to the Muslim misery memoir (see Chambers, 2013, then her sequel, The Other Half of Happiness focuses on the a relationship's aftermathafterlife-once the euphoria wears off-of a relationship.
+If Ayisha Malik constructs Sofia Khan Is Not Obliged as a counter-narrative to the Muslim misery memoir, then her sequel, The Other Half of Happiness, focuses on a relationship's afterlife once the euphoria wears off.
 As Sofia tells a journalist who interviews her about her Muslim marriage guidance book: 'You and I both know that happily ever after doesn't exist' (2017: 188).
-The 'other half' of the title is Sofia's Irish convert husband Conall who, to adapt Sara Ahmed (2010: 17, 223), makes Sofia 'hapless' in love.
+The 'other half' of the title is Sofia's Irish convert husband Conall who, to adapt Sara Ahmed (2010a: 17, 223), makes Sofia 'hapless' in love.
 The novel pivots on the couple's fraught first year of marriage, replete as it is with misunderstanding and discord, despite their mutual desire and affection.
 The novel goes further, indicating that Pakistani Muslim marriage is not merely made up of the two 'halves' of husband and wife.
-Readers are also presented with Sofia's widowed mother, who sacrifices her own hard-won new romantic relationship out of sympathy when Sofia and Conall separate.
-The mother too frames this in terms of misery and joy, so that Sofia realizes '[t]he only threat to Mum's happiness has been me' (2017: 362).
+Readers are also presented with Sofia's widowed mother, who sacrifices her own hard-won, nascent romantic relationship out of sympathy when Sofia and Conall separate.
+The mother too, frames this in terms of misery and joy, so that Sofia realises '[t]he only threat to Mum's happiness has been me' (2017: 362).

 One of the factors that contributes to Sofia's marital breakdown is her paranoia about the beauty and easy intimacy of Conall's friend and colleague, Hamida.
 That she turns out to be a lesbian is merely a plot device to reveal that she is no threat to Sofia and Conall's happiness.
-As with Hottie in Sofia Khan Is Not Obliged, Hamida vanishes for a significant portion of the novel; however, unlike Hottie, Hamida does reappear, albeit briefly.
+As with Hottie in Sofia Khan Is Not Obliged, Hamida vanishes for a significant portion of the novel; yet, unlike Hottie, Hamida does reappear, albeit briefly.
 Indeed, when Hamida reappears, it is to demand that Sofia gives Conall a divorce, thus allowing him to find happiness in the future.
 Interestingly, Hamida is also present in Pakistan for the novel's cliffhanger of an ending where Sofia confronts Conall.
-In this coda, Hamida accuses Sofia of being overly a bigoted concerned fear that Hamida will make sexual advances towards the straight woman, to which Sofia self-deprecatingly responds by stating that she does not view this possibility as any danger (2017: 398).
-Once again, Malik's gay queer character merely serves to showcase Sofia's open-mindedness and remains little more than a cipher.
-Sofia claims not to judge Hamida, but as Sara Ahmed astutely observes (albeit in another context), the straight subject pushes the queer body to the margins, associating her with 'an imagined future of necessary and inevitable unhappiness' (2010: 93).
+In this coda, Hamida accuses Sofia of being a bigot and fearing that Hamida will make sexual advances towards the straight woman, to which Sofia self-deprecatingly responds by stating that she does not view this possibility as any danger (2017: 398).
+Once again, Malik's queer character merely serves to showcase Sofia's broad-mindedness and remains little more than a cipher.
+Sofia claims not to judge Hamida but, as Sara Ahmed astutely observes in another context, the straight subject pushes the queer body to the margins, associating her with 'an imagined future of necessary and inevitable unhappiness' (2010a: 93).
 This is made apparent when Sofia claims that '[t]he only thing that made me sad for [Hamida] was that people had rejected her so spectacularly that she'd rejected her faith' (2017: 399).
-With Sofia disassociating herself and her Islamic faith from Hamida's parents' and others' homophobia, Malik seems to have an imaginative blockage that prevents her from conceptualizing same-sex love as anything but peripheral and 'sad'.
+With Sofia dissociating herself and her Islamic faith from Hamida's parents' and others' homophobia, Malik seems to have an imaginative blockage that prevents her from conceptualising same-sex love as anything but peripheral and 'sad'.